RediSearch/RediSearch/docs/docs/query/geo-spatial.md

 ## Shape

-Right now, the only supported shapes are points and polygons, whereby you can query for polygons or points that either contain or are within a given geometric shape.
+The only supported shapes are points and polygons.
+You can query for polygons or points that either contain or are within a given geometric shape.

 ```
 FT.SEARCH index "@geo_shape_field:[{WITHIN|CONTAINS} $shape] PARAMS 2 shape "shape_as_wkt" DIALECT 3